microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

 ## Compiler and Linker Settings

 The following section is intended to provide an explanation of the compiler and linker settings utilized in the PIC18F57Q43 Application project.
-These settings are already established in the examples, this is simply here to provide a depth of understanding.
+These settings are already configured in the examples, this is simply here to provide a depth of understanding and to provide help when trying to set a new size.

 Checksum, CRC16, CRC32 and Offset (Reset Vector and Status Flag) verification schemes are supported by the Bootloader library.
 The example below uses Checksum verification scheme for demonstration.
 For more details, refer Melody Bootloader User's Guide.